 Private/rented vehicle – Probably the most ideal choice.
 This is quite tricky though especially if you will travel very early to see the clouds because locals are probably still sleeping – no one to ask directions to.
 But you will be fine as long as you will find your way to the town center of Danao where from there you can find road signage to the viewing site.

-Public vehicle/commute – Ideal only if you will stay overnight since the travel time from the city to the town is more of less 3 hours depending on your route.
+Public vehicle/commute – Ideal only if you stay overnight since the travel time from the city to the town is more or less 3 hours depending on your route.
 Public transport also going to the town does not start very early.
-Most probably you won’t make it on time to see the clouds.
-So, if you are doing over night and will use public transport, you can ride a bus or van from Dao Integrated Bus Terminal in Tagbilaran City to the town of Danao.
-Fare would be around 100 pesos, more expensive if riding van.
-When you arrive at the town center, you can hire habal – habal to the siteFare usually varies but you will have an idea of local price by asking around (aside from the driver).
+Most probably you won’t make it in time to see the clouds.
+So, if you are doing overnight and will use public transport, you can ride a bus or van from Dao Integrated Bus Terminal in Tagbilaran City to the town of Danao.
+The fare would be around 100 pesos, more expensive if riding a van.
+When you arrive at the town center, you can hire habal – habal to the site.
+The fare usually varies but you will have an idea of the local price by asking around (aside from the driver).

 Are there options for accommodations?

-The place have limited accommodations.
-If you won’t be camping, Danao Adventure Park offers accommodation for 100 pesos for two persons if air-conditioned room and 600 pesos for two in a room with fan with 200 pesos rate for extra bed.
-They also offer ride going to the sea of clouds early in the morning for 300 pesos.
-There are also limited accommodations available on the nearby towns.
-Best option for me is to camp.
+The place has limited accommodations.
+If you won’t be camping, Danao Adventure Park offers accommodation for 100 pesos for two persons in an air-conditioned room and 600 pesos for two in a room with a fan with a 200 pesos rate for an extra bed.
+They also offer rides going to the sea of clouds early in the morning for 300 pesos.
+There are also limited accommodations available in the nearby towns.
+The best option for me is to camp.

 REMINDER: Don’t litter!
 Ayaw pag sinagbot!